Skip to main content

 WARNING: Care MUST be taken not to transfer any assets to the Accounts other than the Account Owner (ID 0).
 Otherwise, the assets may be lost.
 If unsure, a vault SHOULD call getAccountOwner() function that returns an address of the Account Owner if it's already registered on the EVC.

 5. When a user requests to perform an operation such as borrow, a Vault MUST call into the EVC to ensure that the Account has enabled this Vault as a Controller.
-For that purpose getCurrentOnBehalfOfAccount or isControllerEnabled functions MUST be used.
+For that purpose getCurrentOnBehalfOfAccount or isControllerEnabled functions MUST be used (this is done by the _msgSenderForBorrow function from the EVCUtil contract).

 6. Due to the fact that only the Controller can disable itself for the Account, a Vault MUST implement a standard disableController function that can be called by a user to disable the Controller if vault-specific conditions are met (typically, the Vault SHOULD check whether the Account has repaid its debt in full).
 If the vault-specific conditions are not met, the function MUST revert.